Bob Wheaton: Early life and swimming

 Glenlyon Preparatory School from 1950 to 1955, and subsequently attended Victoria's Oak Bay High School, for 10th-12th grade from 1956-1959, graduating in 1959.
 From the age of thirteen in 1954 and continuing through 1957, he trained and competed with the Victoria YMCA on Blanchard Street, swimming often in the Crystal Garden Pool or the YMCA pool where he was trained and mentored by accomplished Canadian Coach Archie McKinnon.
-Victoria's Crystal Garden featured an 150 foot pool with a large glass roof.
+Victoria's Crystal Garden featured a 150 foot pool with a large glass roof.
 McKinnon coached at the Victoria YMCA from 1930-1960, coached Canadian athletes at four Olympics, and became a member of both the Canadian Sports Hall of Fame and the British Columbia Sports Hall of Fame.
 Wheaton also swam for the Oak Bay High team, under Coach Gary Taylor which held practices at the Crystal Garden Pool, though his training centered more on the Victoria YMCA team.
-In 1957, he brought local attention to his swimming career when he set the Junior Canadian record in the 50-yard backstroke with a time of 27.2 seconds, and set a second Candian record in the 100-yard backstroke with a time of 1:02.2.
+In 1957, he brought local attention to his swimming career when he set the Junior Canadian record in the 50-yard backstroke with a time of 27.2 seconds, and set a second Canadian record in the 100-yard backstroke with a time of 1:02.2.

 Oak Bay High swimming

 In late October, 1958, Wheaton represented Oak Bay High, winning the 50-yard backstroke at the Senior Inter-High Gala at Victoria's Crystal Garden Pool.
 Wheaton's Oak Bay High team won the meet by a large margin against Victoria and Douglas High in their eighth straight victory in the annual meet.
-On November 22, 1958, Wheaton's Oak Bay High won the British Columbia Senior High School Swimming Championship at Victoria's Crystal Garden Pool with Wheaton winning the 50-yard backstroke with a time of 26.3, making Wheaton a provincial champion.
+On 22 November 1958, Wheaton's Oak Bay High won the British Columbia Senior High School Swimming Championship at Victoria's Crystal Garden Pool with Wheaton winning the 50-yard backstroke with a time of 26.3, making Wheaton a provincial champion.